 Please note that all these ways can also help to fix the battery draining quickly and iPhone getting hot easily after updating to iOS 7.

 Apple has stopped its official ways to downgrade from iOS 7 to older iOS versions, so the best choice is to help iOS 7 run faster on an old iPhone after you have installed iOS 7.
-If you insist to downgrade from iOS 7 to iOS 6, you can refer to the article "How to Downgrade from iOS 7 to iOS 6".
 Below is how to fix the iPhone slow issue after iOS 7 installed.

 One of the most frequently suggested remedy to fix iOS 7 on iPhone running slow, is to stop it from checking for new data on behalf of third-party apps.
 To do so, you need to go to "Settings" > "General" > "Background App Refresh on your iPhone.
 Then touch the switch atop that category and you should notice the difference immediately.